astronomer/astro-docs/enterprise/v0.25/10_certified-image/single-node-install.md

 This guide assumes that your database server is local to where you run these commands and that you're on a Debian-like OS.
 If your setup is different, you will need to tweak these commands.

 > **Note:** To make the database server accessible outside of your localhost, you may have to edit your [`/var/lib/postgresql/data/pg_hba.conf`](https://www.postgresql.org/docs/10/auth-pg-hba-conf.html) file and restart Postgres.
 Editing this file will vary for each individual database setup.
-Before editing this file, take a moment to assess the security  implications of editing this file.
+Before editing this file, consider the security implications for your team.

-### Alternative setup: Use an existing database

-Instead of creating a new PostgreSQL database, you can use an existing database as long as both of the following are true:
+If you'd like to use an existing PostgreSQL database instead of creating a new one, you can do so as long as both of the following are true:

 - The database is compatible with Airflow as described in Prerequisites.
 - A user named `airflow` has ownership access to the database.